Outcold Solutions - Monitoring Kubernetes, OpenShift and Docker in Splunk

 • Default configurations allow you to start developing right away.

-• Check our section of Tips & Tricks.
+• Check our Tips & Tricks section.

-And it is easy to get started
+And it is easy to get started:

 Step 0.
-Bootstrap your application, by following our step-by-step guidance
+Bootstrap your application by following our step-by-step guidance

 Splunk Up